Azure/batch-shipyard/docs/96-troubleshooting-guide.md

 this indicates that there was an issue allocating the node from the Azure Cloud.
 Azure Batch automatically tries to recover from such situations, but may not be able to on occasion.
-In these circumstances, it is best to delete the specific node with `pool delnode` and then resize back up with `pool resize` or recreate the pool.
+In these circumstances, it is best to delete the specific node with `pool delnode` (with `--all-unusable` if nodes are stuck in unsuable state) and then resize back up with `pool resize` or recreate the pool.

 #### Compute Node is stuck in waiting for start task
 Compute nodes that appear to be "stuck" in waiting for start task may not be